juank0205/openTetris/README.md

 This project uses **CMake**, so it must be installed on all platforms.
 All build presets are defined in **CMakePresets.json** for both Debug and Release on Windows & Linux.
+Running the project in WSL is possible as long as `wslg` is supported by your Windows version (requires Windows 11 or messing around with the wsl version in Windows 10).

 ---